Reporting to SA Health

-To help prepare for and manage COVID-19 outbreaks in Disability residential services the Chief Public Health Officer has released the Guidance for self-managing a COVID-19 outbreak in a South Australian disability residential service (PDF 263KB).
+To help prepare for and manage COVID-19 outbreaks in Disability residential services the Chief Public Health Officer has updated the Guidance for self-managing a COVID-19 outbreak in a South Australian disability residential service (PDF 263KB).

-Many people with disabilities are at higher risk of severe illness from COVID-19.
+People with disabilities can be at higher risk of developing severe illness from COVID-19.

 Getting tested when symptoms start and then accessing antiviral medications early reduces this risk.

-SA Health recommends residential disability services plan to test quickly and work with a client’s General Practitioner to access antiviral treatment if they are positive for COVID-19.
+SA Health recommends disability residential services plan to test quickly and work with a client’s General Practitioner to access antiviral treatment if they are positive for COVID-19.

-Gateway can assist with booking a COVID-19 vaccination appointment for people with a disability.
-Find more information about COVID-19 vaccination for people with disability.
+Disability Gateway can assist with booking a COVID-19 vaccination appointment for people with a disability.

 The Disability Gateway provides information and referrals for people with disabilities who need assistance due to COVID-19.
 Contact the Disability Gateway on 1800 643 787, available Monday to Friday, 8.00 am to 8.00 pm (AEST).